Pest Control Services in Las Vegas, Nevada

 Las Vegas sits in the heart of the Mojave Desert — and the pests that thrive here are uniquely adapted to this extreme environment.
 The Arizona bark scorpion, the most venomous scorpion in North America, is a year-round resident that enters homes through gaps thinner than a credit card.
 Desert cockroaches are driven indoors by 115F+ heat seeking the one thing the desert lacks: water.
 Black widows nest in virtually every block wall, garage, and landscape rock pile in the valley.
 Pigeons cause more cumulative property damage than any other pest in the city, with acidic droppings eroding rooftops, solar panels, and HVAC equipment.
 And with 40+ million tourists visiting annually, bed bugs flow from Strip hotels into residential neighborhoods in a constant cycle.
 The key to pest management in Las Vegas is year-round prevention — monthly exterior barrier treatments for scorpions and roaches, professional exclusion for pigeons, and vigilant inspection after travel.
 Waiting until you see pests inside means the population outside is already established.

-Licensed pest control pros serving all of Clark County and surrounding areas.
+Independent pest control providers may serve all of Clark County and surrounding areas, subject to availability.

 (520) 783-3777